 - a) In September 2022, the SKATS Policy Committee adopted the revised Congestion Management Process document.
 The CMP was revised based on input from the FHWA/FTA/ODOT Corrective Action Team.
-As of January 2023, that version of the CMP is being reviewed by ODOT to evaluate whether it has met the corrective actions in the 2020 SKATS Planning Process Certification Review Report.
-If ODOT finds that it has met the corrective actions, it will submit the CMP to FHWA and FTA for a final determination. - b) For 2023-24, SKATS staff continue to use the RITIS data collection platform for collecting travel times and bottleneck information along CMP corridors.
-(See also section IV on data and reporting.) - c) Work with the SAMTD to devise means of capturing, analyzing, and presenting transit ridership and other collected data to support analysis of the CMP corridors. - d) Work with the city of Salem and SKATS TAC to determine the means, methods, and schedule for engaging the public to discuss acceptable travel times on regional corridors. - e) Continue to collect traffic volumes using via traffic video cameras on the major regional arterials. - f) Schedule meetings of the local jurisdictions and SKATS Committees to review congestion data and discuss potential strategies, following the steps in the CMP.
+As of January 2023, that version of the CMP has been reviewed by ODOT and submitted to FHWA and FTA for a final determination. - b)a) For 2024-25, SKATS staff continue to use the RITIS data collection and analysis platform for collecting analyzing travel times, bottlenecks, and other information along CMP corridors.
+(See also section IV on data and reporting.) - e)b) Work with the SAMTD to devise means of capturing, analyzing, and presenting transit ridership and other collected data to support analysis of the CMP corridors. - d)c) Continue to collect traffic volumes via traffic video cameras on the major regional arterials. - e)d) Schedule meetings of the local jurisdictions and SKATS Committees to review congestion data and discuss potential strategies, following the steps in the CMP.